Skip to main content

 “I was bored.”
 He shrugged.
 “I am fine now.”

 “The medicine man will decide that.”
 She snapped.
-“Urvi, keep the box down near the couch and you may leave him to me.”
+“Urvi, keep the box down near the couch, and you may leave him to me.”
 Urvi hid a smile and did as she was told as Ishaan Dev looked helpless.
 Priyambada gestured at him to sit down on the couch as she took the chair across from him.
 Ishaan Dev did what he was told rather reluctantly.
 Priyambada opened the box and laid down the game of Pasha on the table.
 He looked up at her.
-Priyambada felt his gaze on her like she had noticed for the past few days and ignored it.
+Priyambada felt his gaze on her, as she had noticed for the past few days and ignored it.

 “Let’s play.”
 She handed him the dice.